 Relevance of the Deposit Collection

 The Dutch Deposit Collection is unique in that it aims to gather all publications issued in the Netherlands at one central location.
-The term 'publications' is understood to include: books, newspapers, journals, magazines, theses, educational tools, cartographic material, yearbooks, reports and brochures.
-By submitting one copy of your own publications you help us maintain and expand this valuable national cultural treasure.
+The term 'publications' is understood to include: books, newspapers, journals, magazines, educational tools, cartographic material, yearbooks, reports and brochures.
+By submitting one copy of your own publications preferably in digital form you help us maintain and expand this valuable national cultural treasure.

 How to deposit a publication